Red Sox vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will send Domingo German (3-3) to the mound for his 12th start this season.
+- The Yankees will send Clarke Schmidt (2-6) to the mound for his 14th start this season.

-- German has two starts in a row of five innings or more.
+- Schmidt has four starts in a row of five innings or more.

-- He has finished one appearance without allowing an earned run in 11 chances this season.
+- He has made 13 appearances and finished three of them without allowing an earned run.

 |Opponent